CHTC/chtc-website-source/_uw-research-computing/apptainer-hpc.md

 When you are finished running commands inside the container, run the command `exit` to exit the container.
 Your prompt should change back to something like `[username@spark-a006 directory]$`.
+If you are satisfied with the container that you built, run the `exit` command again to exit the interactive Slurm session.

 ## Use an Apptainer Container in HPC Jobs